dy/analogs/README.md

 * Copy-pasted package code instead of requiring a package; code chunks repeating existing package functional, like `typeof x === y`.
 	* [ ] Use code clone detection, suggest replacing packages
 * Code chunks synonimic to existing packages (functionally, not syntactically).
-	* Only test can detect whether one lib is analogous to another.
-Partly.
+	* Only test can detect whether one lib is analogous to another, though partly.
+It’s too difficult for clone detector, even functional.
+E. g.
 	* [ ]
 * Wrapped packages: AMD, CJS, closure.
 	* Normalize requirement style.
 Ideally - ES6, as far it’s going to be a standard. unUMDify, unwrap, uncommon, - transform to ES6 form.